thewca/wca-regulations/wca-regulations.md

 - 4b) Puzzles must be scrambled using computer-generated random scramble sequences.
     - 4b1) Generated scramble sequences must not be inspected before the competition, and must not be filtered or selected in any way by the WCA Delegate.
     - 4b2) Scramble sequences for a group must be available only to the WCA Delegate before the start of that group, and only available to the WCA Delegate and the scramblers for the group until it is finished.
 Exception: For 3x3x3 Fewest Moves, competitors receive scramble sequences during the round (see [Article E](regulations:article:E)).
+        - 4b2a) The designated WCA Delegate for the competition must only give access to scramble sequences for future groups to other members of the organization team if they will be temporarily unavailable (e.g. competing themselves), and should give others access to the minimum possible amount of scrambles in this case.
     - 4b3) Specification for a scramble program: An official scramble sequence must produce a random state from those that require at least 2 moves to solve (equal probability for each state).
 The following additions/exceptions apply:
         - 4b3a) For blindfolded events, the scramble sequence must orient the puzzle randomly (equal probability for each orientation).
         - 4b3b) 2x2x2 Cube: The (random) state must require at least 4 moves to solve.